-- (1) Estimated, using 95% of the last reported sales price of a share of the Fund's Common Stock on the NYSE on May 13, 2002. - (2) Before deduction of offering expenses incurred by the Fund, estimated at approximately \$746,500. - (3) The funds received by check prior to the final due date of this Offer will be deposited into a segregated interest-bearing account (which interest will be paid to the Fund) pending proration and distribution of the Shares. - (4) Assumes all 8,800,000 Shares are purchased at the Estimated Subscription Price.
-Pursuant to the Over-Subscription Privilege, the Fund may, at the discretion of the Board of Directors, increase the number of Shares subject to subscription by up to 25% of the Shares offered hereby.
-If the Fund increases the number of shares subject to subscription by 25%, the Total Maximum Estimated Subscription Price and Estimated Proceeds to the Fund will be \$75,350,000 and \$75,350,000, respectively.
-The expenses in connection with this offering will be charged against paid-in capital of the Fund.
+- (1) Estimated, equal to the lower of the NAV at the close of business on July 13, 2007 or 95% of the average of the last reported sales price of a share of the Fund s Common Stock on the NYSE on July 13, 2007 and the four preceding business days. - (2) Before deduction of offering expenses incurred by the Fund, estimated at approximately \$645,000. - (3) The funds received by check prior to the final due date of this Offer will be deposited into a segregated interest-bearing account (which interest will be paid to the Fund) pending proration and distribution of the shares. - (4) Assumes all 14,720,000 shares are purchased at the Estimated Subscription Price.
+Pursuant to the over-subscription privilege, the Fund may, at the discretion of the Board of Directors, increase the number of shares subject to subscription by up to 25% of the shares offered hereby.
+If the Fund increases the number of shares subject to subscription by 25%, the Total Maximum Estimated Subscription Price and Estimated Proceeds to the Fund will be \$100,648,000 and \$100,648,000, respectively.
+The offering expenses in connection with this offering will be charged against paid-in capital of the Fund.